DSAW-2026-1/corte-ii-bootstrap-tailwind-jotamahecha/README-template.md

 **Note: Delete this note and update the table of contents based on what sections you keep.**

 ## Overview
+This project is a Stats Preview Card Component built using HTML and CSS, with two different implementations: one using Bootstrap and another using Tailwind CSS.

+The main goal of the project is to create a responsive card layout that looks as close as possible to the provided design.
+The card shows a short text about data analytics, an image, and three key statistics related to companies, templates, and queries.

+The component adapts to different screen sizes.
+On mobile devices, the image appears on top and the text is shown below.
+On desktop screens, the layout changes so the text is on the left side and the image is on the right side.

+This project helps practice responsive design, layout structure, and the use of CSS frameworks.
+It also improves understanding of how to organize content, follow a style guide, and build clean and readable front-end code.
 ### The challenge

 Users should be able to: